 50. How do I know if a certain type of revenue should be counted for the purpose of computing revenue loss?

-Recipients should refer to the definition of “General Revenue” included in the Interim Final Rule.
-If a recipient is unsure whether a particular revenue source is included in the Interim Final Rule’s definition of “General Revenue,” the recipient may consider the classification and instructions used to complete the Census Bureau’s Annual Survey.
+Recipients should refer to the definition of “General Revenue” included in the Final Rule, which is derived from the components reported under “General Revenue from Own Sources” in the Census Bureau’s Annual Survey of State and Local Government Finances.
+If a recipient is unsure whether a particular revenue source is included in the Interim Final Rule’s definition of “General Revenue,” the recipient may consider the classification and instructions used to complete the .

-- Identify revenues collected in the most recent full fiscal year prior to the public health emergency (i.e. January 27, 2020), called the base year revenue.
-In calculating revenue, recipients should sum across all revenue streams covered as general revenue
+- Calculate revenues collected in the most recent full fiscal year prior to the public health emergency (i.e. last full fiscal year before january 27, 2020), called the base year revenue

 - Estimated counterfactual revenue, which is equal to base year revenue:

-[(1 + growth adjustment)^(n/12)], where n is the number of months elapsed since the end of the base year to the calculation date, and growth adjustment is the greater of 4.1 percent and the recipient’s average annual revenue growth in the three full fiscal years prior to the COVID-19 public health emergency
+Base year revenue x [(1 + growth adjustment)^(n/12)], where n is the number of months elapsed since the end of the base year to the calculation date, and growth adjustment is the greater of 5.2 percent and the recipient’s average annual revenue growth in the three full fiscal years prior to the COVID-19 public health emergency

 - Identify actual revenue, which equals revenues collected over the past 12 months of the calculation date